hityingph/hityingph.github.io/_publications/20-Wang_JPhysChemC_2023.md

 ---
-title: "B. Wang, P. Ying, J. Zhang, Effects of Missing Linker Defects on the Elastic Properties and Mechanical Stability of the Metal–Organic Framework HKUST-1.
+title: "20.
+B. Wang, P. Ying, J. Zhang, Effects of Missing Linker Defects on the Elastic Properties and Mechanical Stability of the Metal–Organic Framework HKUST-1.
 The Journal of Physical Chemistry C 127, 2533-2543 (2023)."
 collection: publications
 permalink: /publication/20-Wang_JPhysChemC_2023
 excerpt: 'The defects can naturally exist or be artificially designed in metal–organic frameworks (MOFs), which could significantly affect their mechanical properties.
 In this paper, the elastic properties of HKUST-1 with randomly distributed missing linker defects are investigated by reactive molecular dynamics simulations together with the strain-fluctuation method.'